Fullers waits on court fine after catamaran Kea crash which saw passenger suffer brain bleed

 The Fullers Group was taken to court by Maritime New Zealand for a second time after the Kea again collided with Devonport's Victoria Wharf in 2017.

-It is the same ferry and same wharf which saw Fullers convicted and ordered to pay nearly $100,000 to victims of a February 2015 crash.
+It is the same ferry and same wharf which saw Fullers convicted, fined nearly $40,000 and ordered to pay almost $100,000 to victims of a February 2015 crash.

 Details outlining the 2017 incident, the latest of several involving the troubled Kea, were earlier revealed by the Herald, including how one victim suffered devastating head injuries.